StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4B_SettingUpGithubPrivate/readme.md

 Click Add a new user and make sure to name them something appropriate.
 Since this is our Writer I named mine "S3Write_User".

-Under acess type make sure to only select Programmitic Access then click the next button.
+Under access type make sure to only select Programmatic Access then click the next button.

 On the permissions page we are going to select to Attach an existing policy directly.